visika/tesi-magistrale/thesis.typ

 From a pragmatic point of view one can regard Nosé-Hoover dynamics as adding a friction term to Newton's second law, but dynamically changing the friction coefficient to move the system towards the desired temperature.
 Typically the "friction coefficient" will fluctuate around zero.

-During simulations in the present work, the Langevin thermostat#footnote[https://wiki.fysik.dtu.dk/ase/ase/md.html#module-ase.md.andersen] was used for constant $(N,V,T)$ @md and combined Nose-Hoover and Parrinello-Rahman#footnote[https://wiki.fysik.dtu.dk/ase/ase/md.html#module-ase.md.npt] dynamics for the $(N, P, T)$ ensemble.
+During simulations in the present work, the Langevin thermostat was used for constant $(N,V,T)$ @md and combined Nose-Hoover and Parrinello-Rahman#footnote[https://wiki.fysik.dtu.dk/ase/ase/md.html#module-ase.md.npt] dynamics for the $(N, P, T)$ ensemble.
 The Berendsen thermostat was considered, but later discarded#footnote[See the "Flying ice cube" effect.] in favour of the thermostats above.

 === Mean square displacement